openharmony/docs/en/application-dev/security/cryptoFramework-overview.md

 ### Message Digest

-The message digest (MD) algorithm allows a fixed-length digest to be generated from data of arbitrary size by using the hash algorithm.
+The message digest algorithm allows a fixed-length digest to be generated from data of arbitrary size by using the hash algorithm.
 It is used for sensitive information encryption because it is infeasible to invert or reverse the computation.
 The MD algorithm is also referred to as a hash algorithm or a one-way hash algorithm.
 When the same digest algorithm is used, the generated digest (hash value) has the following features:

 - The same message always results in the same hash value.
 - The digest generated is of the fixed length no matter the length of messages.
 (The digest length is determined by the algorithm used).
 - It is almost impossible to find two different messages with the same hash value.
 (The probability still exists, depending on the length of the digest.)

-There are three types of message digest algorithms: MD, SHA, and MAC.
-For details, see section "HMAC".

-MD algorithms include MD2, MD4, and MD5.

-Major SHA algorithms include SHA-1, SHA-224, SHA-256, SHA-384, and SHA-512.

 ### HMAC